Implementing an AEM Connector

 Context-Aware Configurations

-Context-Aware Configurations allows to layer configuration across different folders, including /libs, /apps, /conf and subfolders under /conf.
+Context-Aware Configurations let you layer configuration across different folders, including /libs, /apps, /conf and subfolders under /conf.
 It supports inheritance so a customer can configure global configuration while making specific changes for each microsite.
-Because it is possible to use this feature for Cloud Services Configurations, connector code should reference configuration using Context-Aware Configuration API instead of referencing a specific configuration node.
+Because it is possible to use this feature for Cloud Services Configurations, connector code should reference configuration using the Context-Aware Configuration API instead of referencing a specific configuration node.

 If modified configurations are used in the Connector, architect the Connector to handle including/merging any future updates to Connector-provided default configurations with any customer configurations.
-Remember that changing customized (as in changed by the customer) content or configuration without customer warning and consent may break (or create unexpected behavior) with their Connector.
+Keep in mind that modifying customer-customized content or configurations without prior notice and consent can disrupt or cause unexpected behavior in their Connector.

 Coding Best Practices

-Since AEM as a Cloud Service is a Cloud-native solution, there are some guidelines which may impact a connector’s code strategies.
+Because AEM as a Cloud Service is a Cloud-native solution, there are some guidelines that may impact a connector’s code strategies.
 See AEM as a Cloud Service Development Guidelines for more details.

 Testing the AEM Connector

 New connectors should be created (or existing connectors modified) using local environment development techniques.
-The Partner Team will provide ISV partners with a sandbox environment where they can deploy their AEM Connector to a vanilla application to ensure that it works.
+The Partner Team provides ISV partners with a sandbox environment where they can deploy their AEM Connector to a vanilla application to ensure that it works.

 recommendation-more-help